Liquid Crystal Titan Resource Hub

 Curing prints

-All parts produced using Liquid Crystal Titan will need to be finished using UV light and heat to fully cure the resin and achieve the correct material properties.
+All parts produced using Titan will need to be finished using UV light and heat to fully cure the resin and achieve the correct material properties.
 Photocentric recommends using the Photocentric Cure XL.
 Please refer to specific resin TDS information for guidelines on post exposure.

-1. Raise the platform transfer so that the forks can easily slide between the print platform and wash unit as shown below.
+1. Raise the ‘Platform Handler’ so that the forks can easily slide between the print platform and Wash unit.
+When operating the platform transfer safety shoes should be worn

 Handle printed parts with care as they are more fragile before post-exposure and avoid unnecessary exposure to light.